ember-learn/cli-guides/guides/appendix/live-reload.md

 An example of this behavior and integration can be shown with a CSS authoring tool, Tailwind.

-[Tailwind](https://tailwindcss.com/) is a popular way to use utility-first classes in projects that helps unify large projects using design-tokens-as-code.
+[Tailwind](https://tailwindcss.com/) is a popular way to use utility-first CSS classes in an app.
+It can be used within many frontend frameworks, including Ember.

 To use Tailwind JIT with Ember, this guide follows the [Tailwind Getting Started](https://tailwindcss.com/docs/installation) guide, with some minor tweaks to file names and their locations.